p8tgames/kdeconnect-android/README.md

 # KDE Connect - Android app

+(Note: This fork is made to be eventually distributed with Magma, it should work for other devices/ROMs though.)

 KDE Connect is a multi-platform app that allows your devices to communicate (eg: your phone and your computer).

 ## (Some) Features